Louis A. Kaiser

-Louis A. Kaiser (1870 – August 12, 1939) was a Captain in the United States Navy, as well as briefly in charge of the government on Guam.
+Louis A. Kaiser (1870 – August 12, 1939) was an American naval officer and politician.
+A Captain in the United States Navy, he served as Governor of Guam during 1899.
 He was a pioneer in the Navy on the use of wireless telegraphy, prior to World War I.

+Early life

+Kaiser was born in 1870, in Kirkwood, Illinois, the son of Nikodem Kaiser and his wife.
+At age 15, he began attending the United States Naval Academy.

 Early career

 Kaiser was born in Kirkwood, Illinois.
 He graduated from the United States Naval Academy in 1889 and was commissioned an Ensign in 1891.
 His first assignment was USS Chicago.
 In 1894, he was transferred to USS Detroit, and again to USS Michigan, two years later.
 In 1896, he was reassigned to USS Concord.